 More information about DADAP will be provided during our parent orientation class.
 Check with your auto insurance provider for availability of the discount.

 Texas state law requires that Parents drive and record driving instruction with their teens.
-As of September 1, 2013, the parents must drive and log a minimum of 30 hours of driving with their students.
+Parents must drive and log a minimum of 30 hours of driving with their students.
 10 of those hours must be driven at night.

 More information about the Parent Logged Driving instruction along with a guide for this instruction can be found here: